Alexis-Marion/MitoPhy/README.md

 This panel allows the user to build a distance-based tree with maximum parsimony using the options in sections [5.1](#General-options) and [5.2](#Distance-and-parsimony).

 ### 5.3 Maximum likelihood

+All options used for building maximum likelihood trees using IQ-TREE.

 #### 5.3.1 Select substitution model